SurajKamal24/cloud-resume-api-challenge-gcp/README.md

 ## Future Enhancements
 1. **Caching**: Add caching mechanisms to improve the performance of the cloud function by reducing the number of requests to Firestore.
 2. **Monitoring & Logging**: Set up monitoring and logging for the cloud function to track usage, performance, and errors.
+3. **Extend the cloud function functionality**: Add more features to the cloud function, such as filtering data based on user input, adding search functionality, etc.
+4. **AI/ML Integration**: Integrate AI/ML models to analyze the resume data and provide insights to the users.